This privacy statement sets out what information we might collect about you and how we will use that information.

 How will we use your information?

-- We use your information to send you our regular news emails, updates about us and our services.
+- We use your information to send you our regular news emails, updates about our services.

 What will we do with your information?